How is pulmonary hypertension diagnosed?

 - other types of scan.
 These may include:

-- a scan of your lungs to look for lung disease and blood clots
+- a CT scan of your lungs to look for lung disease and blood clots

-- a V/Q scan, which is a type of scan that looks for blood clots
+- a V/Q scan, which is a type of scan that looks specifically for blood clots

-- a scan to look at your liver
+- an ultrasound scan to look at your liver

 - exercise or walking tests